PrzybyszB/PrzybyszB/README.md

 <li>🖥️ Programming, it's just full of pleasure (🐛)</li>
 <li>⚔️ RPG games, both board and computer.
 I don't play as much as I used to, but I still love playing games in my spare-time.</li>
 <li>🔪 Cooking, good food give you good mood.
 To stay in a good shape and continue developing myself, organism needs proper nutrition.</li>
 <li>🏋️ Sport activities.
-To build strong mind u need also do regular acitvities.</li>
+To build strong mind you need also do regular acitvities.</li>
 <li>📖 Fantasy book like Wiedźmin, Warcraft Legends, and Kraina Martwej Ziemii.</li>